-As a result of the delay in exit day, at the time of making final rules to account for the possibility of a no-deal withdrawal from the EU some updates were required to this SS as compared to the near-final version published in February.
+As a result of the delay in exit day (as it was termed at the time), at the time of making final rules to account for the possibility of a no-deal withdrawal from the EU some updates were required to this SS as compared to the near-final version published in February.

-Changes to SS18/15 as a result of the delay in exit day:
+Changes to SS18/15 as a result of the delay in exit day (as it was termed at the time):

 - A footnote defining exit day was removed from paragraph 13.2; and - Paragraph 13.19 was amended to reflect the way the FSCS levy rules apply to firms that join the FSCS part way through a levy year (specifically, after 31 March 2019, rather than before).
-This is not a change in policy, but how the FSCS levy rules in the PRA Rulebook apply in light of the delay in exit day past the original 29 March 2019 date.
+This is not a change in policy, but how the FSCS levy rules in the PRA Rulebook apply in light of the delay in exit day (as it was termed at the time) past the original 29 March 2019 date.